Unlimited: Jesus Takes Us Apart From The Crowd

 You measure a tall building by the shadow it casts.
 That’s the way you measure a person.
 No shadow, no height.
 To be a Christian, you’ve got to be different, and you may not be loved because you’re different.
 People fear those who are different.

-Eli’s Reflection: Is “the personal touch of Jesus” evident in your life?
-Find a quiet, peaceful place, “apart from the crowd”, and take your Bible with you.
+Reflection: Is “the personal touch of Jesus” evident in your life?
+Find a quiet, peaceful place, “apart from the crowd”, and take your Bible with you there.
 Spend some time reading the Word and praying to the Lord, inviting him to touch you with his healing and grace.